maihoaomv/mpd_pi/README.md

 Beware it has errors!

-Note:	Configuration will require some knowledge of GLADE - user interface designer for GTK+ and GNOME and knowledge of CSS styling and layout for GTK+.
+Note:	Configuration may require some knowledge of GLADE - user interface designer for GTK+ and GNOME and knowledge of CSS styling and layout for GTK+.